owenbean400/DoubleSidedKnittingGenerator/README.md

 | Control + Arrow Down  | increase square rows count by one    |
 | Control + Arrow Right | increase square columns count by one |
 | Control + Arrow Left  | decrease square columns count by one |

+### Things that being worked on

+- [] Bundle files in a zip file
+- [] Add Speed Drawing, adds more than just clicking each square
+- [] Add Realistic Photograph of Knit Design
+- [] Make Mobile Friendly
+- [] Add more GUI customization